History of Grocery store in Timeline

 2011: Global Food Waste

-As of 2011, 1.3 billion tons of food, about one third of the global food production, are lost or wasted annually.
+As of 2011, approximately 1.3 billion tons of food, about one third of the global food production, were lost or wasted annually.
+The USDA estimated that 27% of food was lost annually in the US.

 2012: Online Grocer Sales in Britain